 Fostering trust with community members is essential for successful healthcare fundraising, but it can be challenging if your organization offers specialized or unique services.

 For example, academic medical centers often face misconceptions about their missions.
-People often consider these centers training grounds for inexperienced practitioners or fear that going to an academic institution for treatment will be much more expensive than their community hospital.
+People often consider these centers training grounds for inexperienced practitioners or fear that going to an academic institution for treatment will be much more expensive than going to their community hospital.

 Data privacy regulations

-There are plenty of regulations that safeguard protected patient information, such as HIPAA and HITECH.
 Healthcare fundraisers must find ways to promote their missions and share patient stories without violating patient privacy or other relevant regulations.

 Ethical concerns regarding facilitated access